pyladiesams/workshop-of-choice-dcnd-jul2025/README.md

 # Choose Your Own Workshop - DCND 2025

 ## Purpose of this Repo
-This repository was created for Dutch Digital Native Day 2025 to give attendees a chance to revisit and recap some of the most popular workshops run by PyLadies Amsterdam over the past years.
+This repository was created for Dutch Cloud Native Day 2025 to give attendees a chance to revisit and recap some of the most popular workshops run by PyLadies Amsterdam over the past years.

 It serves as a curated collection of hands-on, beginner-friendly workshop materials. and learning companion for those who attended our sessions and want to dig deeper at their own pace and serves as a community archive that showcases the diversity of topics we've explored, from data science basics to creative coding.